 4. Book the time off

 Make sure there are no clashes with work or school.
-If you’re going to a tropical destination consider going in winter when things are usually quieter.
+If you’re going to a tropical destination consider going in winter when things are usually quieter and a bit cooler.

 5. Check passport and visa requirements

-Have all the kids got passports?
-And are the adult’s passports in date?
+Have you all got passports and are they passports in date, with at least 6 months left on them?
 You should also check whether you’ll require visas.
 The company you’ve booked with should be able to advise you on this.

 6. Pack layers and formal wear

-As well as all the usual things you’d take on holiday, pack some extra layers for breezy evenings out on deck and formal wear for posh dinners
+As well as all the usual things you’d take on holiday, pack some extra layers for breezy evenings out on deck and formal wear for posh dinners.
+If you are hoping to see the Northern Lights, a warm jacket is a must as you will be spending a lot of time outside in the dark.

 7. Get acquainted with the ship

-Once on board, make sure your family knows their way around the ship.
+Once on board, make sure you and your family knows their way around the ship.
 Designate a meeting point just in case someone gets lost.

 8. Pay attention to the safety briefings

-It’s important that all your family are familiar with the ship’s safety procedures, so make sure they pay attention to the initial safety briefing.
+It’s important that all your family are familiar with the ship’s safety procedures, so make sure they pay attention to the initial safety briefing, where you will be told where to muster and what to do in an emergency.

 9. Plan your day trips